-- Transaction costs are the costs incurred as a result of the buying, selling, lending or borrowing of investments within each fund.
-They include taxes and levies (such as stamp duty), broker commissions (fees charged by the executing broker in order to buy and sell investments) and the costs of borrowing or lending securities, as well as any differences between the actual price paid and the quoted 'mid-market price' at the time an order was placed.
-These costs will vary between members depending on the funds invested in, the transactions that took place within each fund and the date at which the transactions took place.
-Unlike the ongoing charges figures, transaction costs are not compared against the 0.75% charge cap set by legislation instead, the reported performance of the fund is typically net of these transaction costs. - In addition, there can be switching costs incurred as a result of the buying and selling of funds.
-This may relate either to member-driven trades (e.g. a self-select member switching their investment arrangements) or to automatic trades (e.g. those associated with fund switches resulting from progression along a lifestyle glidepath).
-These costs relate to the difference between the fund price used to place the trade and the price which would have applied to that fund on that day had the trade not been placed.
+- The total ongoing charges figure is the total cost of investing in any fund or strategy and includes the Annual Management Charge (direct charges) and any additional fund expenses (indirect charges).
+The charges for the default investment strategy are compared against the 0.75% charge cap set by legislation. - Transaction costs are the costs incurred as a result of the buying, selling, lending or borrowing of investments within each fund.
+They include taxes and levies (such as stamp duty), broker commissions (fees charged by the executing broker in order to buy and sell investments) and the costs of borrowing or lending securities, as well as any differences between the actual price paid and the quoted 'midmarket price' at the time an order was placed.
+These costs will vary between members depending on the investment funds held, the transactions that took place within each investment fund and the date at which the transactions took place.
+Unlike the ongoing charges figures, transaction costs are not compared against the 0.75% charge cap set by legislation instead, the reported performance of the investment fund is typically net of these transaction costs. - In addition, there can be switching costs incurred as a result of the buying and selling of investment funds.
+This may relate either to member-driven trades (e.g. a self-select member switching their investment arrangements) or to automatic trades (e.g. those associated with investment fund switches resulting from progression along a lifestyle glidepath).
+These costs relate to the difference between the investment fund price used to place the trade and the price which would have applied to that investment fund on that day had the trade not been placed.
 These are implicit costs which are not typically visible to members.

-As at 30 September 2022, the annual investment charge for the default investment arrangement for members more than seven years from retirement was 0.32% pa.
-The transaction costs applicable to the default investment arrangement were confirmed by Legal & General as being 0.01%.
+As at 30 September 2023, the annual investment charge for the default investment arrangement for members more than seven years from retirement was 0.42% pa.
+The transaction costs applicable to the default investment arrangement were confirmed by Legal & General as being 0.00%.